SoftInstigate/restheart-website/docs/security/authorization.md

 RESTHeart is built around a **pluggable architecture**.
 It comes with a strong security implementation but you can easily extend it by implementing plugins.
 This section documents the authorizers available out-of-the-box.

-RESTHeart by default offers two types of authorizers:
+RESTHeart by default offers two implementations authorizers:

-1. RESTHeart Authorizer.
+1. Mongo ACL Authorizer
-1. Request Predicates Authorizer.
+1. File ACL Authorizer

 However, it's even possible to develop **custom authorizers**.
 Please refer to [Develop Security Plugins](/docs/develop/security-plugins) for more information.

-## RESTHeart Authorizer
+## Mongo Realm Authorizer

-_RESTHeart Authorizer_ authorizes requests according to the _Access Control List_ defined in a **MongoDB collection**.
+_mongoAclAuthorizer_ authorizes requests according to the _Access Control List_ defined in a **MongoDB collection**.
 The configuration allows:

 -   defining the collection to use to store ACL documents (`acl-uri`).